rdkcentral/tasecureapi/docs/rfcs/accepted/0005-integer_overflow_systematic_checks/README.md

 ## Detailed design

-Systematically applies to all integer operations that involve, directly or indirectly, any field/parameter that can be under the influence of the outside world. add (A+B), sub (A-B), and mult (A*B) operations are in scope.
+Systematically applies to all integer operations that involve, directly or indirectly, any field/parameter that can be under the influence of the outside world. add (A+B), subtract (A-B), and multiply (A*B) operations are in scope.
 More complex operations shall be decomposed and checks for intermediate values, e.g. (A+B+C+B) should be decomposed on
 - check independently A, B, C and D values